Create a

 3. Onboarding and integration

-Given their relationship's relatively brief and part-time nature, a quick and comprehensive approach to onboarding is necessary.
+Given the relatively brief and part-time nature of their relationship, a quick and comprehensive onboarding approach is necessary.
 Provide access and formal introductions to all the leaders and employees with whom they interact.
 Have access to vital systems and digital resources available on day one.
 Share key objectives, timeframes, responsibilities, and performance expectations in writing and verbally.

 4. Clarity of responsibilities

 Set clear responsibilities, goals, and boundaries for the role, including where, when, and with whom they are to advise, coach, or direct.
 Explain clearly their management responsibilities, including the frequency and content of individual and team meetings, who they will have management responsibilities for, and what those entail.
-Goal setting and timetables are necessary, and regular check-ins should be scheduled on the calendar to provide them with needed guidance and feedback.
+Goal setting and timetables are necessary, and regular check-ins should be scheduled on the calendar to provide them with the guidance and feedback they need.

 5. Staff resistance

 Be prepared for other staff members to be wary and perhaps resistant to hiring a fractional.
-As they will have temporary responsibility and accountability for the work of others who may already be performing the function without higher-level leadership, they will need to be briefed to understand the reasoning and action plan for the new contributor.
-Similarly, be prepared to manage their fit with the culture, listen to staff concerns, and respond by providing frequent feedback, guidance, and coaching to help them adapt quickly and in a lasting manner.
+As they will have temporary responsibility and accountability for the work of others who may already be performing the function without higher-level leadership, they will need to be briefed on the rationale and action plan for the new contributor.
+Similarly, be prepared to assess their fit with the culture, listen to staff concerns, and respond by providing frequent feedback, guidance, and coaching to help them adapt quickly and sustainably.

 6. Schedule alignment

-Many fractional executives have more than one client, and as a result, a proactive approach is needed to align the fractional executive's availability with project plans, deliverable timeframes, and critical meetings and deadlines (e.g., Board of Directors meetings, strategic plan due dates, etc.).
+Many fractional executives have more than one client, and as a result, a proactive approach is needed to align the fractional executive's availability with project plans, deliverable timeframes, and critical meetings and deadlines (e.g., Board of Directors meetings, strategic plan due dates, and so on).

 Wowledge's Strategic HR Roadmap Generator™